Handling the N+1 Problem

 Enhance subgraph performance with the dataloader pattern

-developers often encounter the "N+1 problem" with that return a list.
+GraphQL developers often encounter the "N+1 query problem" with operations that return a list.
 Consider this TopReviews query:

 query TopReviews {